Rendojack/BasicShell/readme.txt

-Compile a program on the command line: make -f make_file.mk
+Compile on the command line:
+make -f make_file.mk
 ====================
 Check for file-descriptor leaks: